-TOYOTA GAZOO Racing Secures Podium Finish on Swedish Snow
+Toyota Gazoo Racing Secures Podium Finish On Swedish Snow

 Over the years, Toyota has been participating in many different forms of motorsports, including Formula One, the World Endurance Championship (WEC), and the Nürburgring 24 Hours endurance race.
 Toyota's participation in these events was overseen by separate entities within the company until April 2015, when Toyota established TGR, to consolidate all of its motorsport activities under one in-house brand.
 Representing Toyota's belief that 'the roads build the people, and the people build the cars,' TGR highlights the role of motorsports as a fundamental pillar of Toyota's commitment to making 'ever-better' cars.
 Harnessing years of experience gained under the extreme conditions of various motorsports events, TGR aims to forge new technologies and solutions that bring the freedom, adventure, and joy of driving to everyone.

-The upcoming Safari Rally Kenya on 28-31 March is the next competition of the season and the WRC’s only African round.
-Since its return in 2021, this event has challenged racers the world over with its rough and rocky roads and high speeds across open plains.
+The upcoming Safari Rally Kenya on March 28-31 is the next competition of the season and the WRC's only African round.
+Since its return in 2021, the event has challenged racers with its rough and rocky roads and high speeds across open plains.

 Legal Disclaimer: